Eileen Luhr, Ph.D.

 Fields of Interest

 Professor Luhr’s research interests include cultural and religious history, politics, modern United States history, and history pedagogy.
 Her first book, Witnessing Suburbia (University of California Press, 2009), explored the intersection of conservatism, religion, and suburbanization by demonstrating the ways in which conservative religious beliefs helped reshape the political and cultural landscape of the late twentieth century.
-Her current project, Pilgrims’ Progress: Globalization and the American Religious Imagination, examines how processes of globalization hastened religious innovation, experimentation, and appropriation.
-She is currently working on an article that examines lifestyle spirituality—including surfing and yoga—in the city of Encinitas, California in order to understand how a broader cosmopolitan religious imaginary took root in American culture during globalization.
+Her current project, Pilgrims’ Progress: Globalization and the American Religious Imagination, examines how religious beliefs get re-invoked, re-shaped, and re-imagined within new economic and cultural contexts.
+The first published chapter from the project examines lifestyle spirituality—including surfing and yoga—in the city of Encinitas, California in order to understand how a cosmopolitan religious imaginary took root in American culture during the recent past.
+Other chapters in the project include topics such as the missionary work of Paramahansa Yogananda and the progressive political and spiritual beliefs of the owners of Dr. Bronner’s, a San Diego-based soap company.

-Professor Luhr also serves as the advisor for the Social Science Credential Program.
-In addition to teaching the capstone course for credential students in the subject matter program, she teaches junior-level seminars and courses in United States religious and cultural history.
+Professor Luhr also serves as the advisor and acting coordinator for the Social Science Credential Program.
+In addition to teaching the capstone course for credential student in the subject matter program, she teaches courses in United States religious and cultural history, the junior-level seminar History and Theory (History 302), and the introductory seminar for incoming graduate students.

 “A Revolutionary Mission: Young Evangelicals and the Language of the Sixties,” in In and of the Times: New Perspectives on American Evangelicalism and the 1960s, edited by Axel Schaefer (University of Wisconsin Press, 2013)